AntiiQ/Conways-Game-of-Life-and-2-Player-Varaition/README.md

 - SPACE BAR: Pause the simulation
 - W: Progress the simulation by 1 iteration while it is paused

+- LEFT CLICK: Turn on the cell that the mouse points to.
+- MIDDLE CLICK: Turn off the cell that the mouse points to.
 - E: Turn on the border cells
 - ENTER: Randomises all the cells
 - BACKSPACE: Turns off all the cells